HScheiber/STAT545-hw-Scheiber-Hayden/hw04/tidy_joins.md

 #### Full Join

 This function retains all data points from both data sets.
+This will result in the largest data frame, with lots of empty data points.

 ``` r
 gapminder.energy.full <- full_join(my.gap,data.energy.long, by = c("country","year"))